NATIONAL INSURANCE SYSTEM

 WILL ONLY BE FOR STATE PENSION

-- All the other things than for the state pension that
+- All the other things other than for the state pension that

 National Insurance Fund contributions have been for,